Business Office Management and Technology

 Courses are taught year round during the day, evening, and online to accommodate a wide range of schedules for full-time and part-time students.

 - Associate in Applied Science: Bookkeeping & Accounting, Information Processing, Medical Records, Paralegal (Make A Plan)

-- Office administration students are able to sit for the Microsoft Office Specialist Certification.
+- Business Office Management and Technology students are able to sit for the Microsoft Office Specialist Certification.

 What can I earn?

 The national average for annual earnings is $42,800 and the hourly earnings is $20.56.
 The top 10% annual earnings is $70,900 and the hourly earnings is $34.11.